2017 Thai League 3 Upper Region

-2017 Thai League 3 Upper Region is the 1st season of the Thai football league.
+2017 Thai League 3 Upper Region was the 1st edition of the Thai football league.
 It is a part of the Thai League 3 and the feeder league for the Thai League 2.
-A total of 14 teams will compete in the league this season, after Prachinburi United failed in getting a licence for the league and Phichit withdrew before the season started.
+A total of 14 teams contested the league ti tle that season, after Prachinburi United failed in getting a licence for the league and Phichit withdrew before the season start.